practicalli/clojure-cli-config/README.md

 > `clojure -X:deps mvn-install project.jar` for local deployment of jars is part of the 1.10.1.697 release of the [Clojure CLI tools](https://clojure.org/guides/getting_started) in September 2020.

+## Formatting

+* `:format/zprint filename` - format clojure code and Edn data structures in the given file

 ## Java Sources